 Without these records, to obtain full immunity in Ireland would be at your own expense and would mean a delay of 8 months, and during this time you will not be permitted to work in a healthcare setting and/or as a Healthcare Assistant or nurse.
 The College assumes no responsibility for arranging your pre-employment screening, your vacinnation records or your full immunity requirements in Ireland (if required).
 However, the College wishes to emphasise that to ensure there is no delay in working in Ireland, every effort should be made, prior to your arrival in Ireland to have a record of immunity and/or arange to have vaccinations prior to coming to Ireland and results obtained.

 As well as planning your programme fees, you will also need to ensure that you have sufficient funds to cover your living expenses (accomodation, food, travel, books, etc.).
 These additional costs are estimated at 7,000 euro minimum per academic year, although it will vary depending on your personal lifestyle.
 For your initial registration with the Irish immigration authorities, you must demonstrate you have 3,000 euro in your bank account to support your living expenses.

-If English is not your native language, you must show proof that you have scored 6.5 in the IELTS examination.
+If English is not your first language, you must show proof that you have scored 6.5 in the IELTS examination.

 ADDITIONAL IMPORTANT NOTES ON THE PROGRAMME